edoardottt/awesome-hacker-search-engines/README.md

 - [android.googlesource.com](https://android.googlesource.com/) - Git repositories on android
 - [deps.dev](https://deps.dev/) - Service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages
 - [WebFinery](https://webfinery.com/search) - Search the source code of the web
+- [Google Code Archive](https://code.google.com/archive/) - Data found on the Google Code Project Hosting Service, which was turned down in early 2016.

 ### Mail Addresses